Basic

 Destroyers

-Destroyers are the largest T1 ship and have a high range (700) plasma cannon with decent Area damage, and an anti-sub depth charge turret.
-The Armada destroyer is slightly cheaper (880m vs 960m), slightly faster, and its turret has a faster fire rate and turn speed.
-The Cortex destroyer's main cannon deals more damage per shot and has a higher AoE, but its slow turret makes it weak in close combat.
-In long range battles of attrition, the Cortex destroyer has the advantage, but the arm destroyer's better mobility and lower cost makes it more effective early on.
+Destroyers are the largest T1 ship and have a high range plasma cannon with decent AoE (Area of Effect) damage, and an anti-sub depth charge.
+The Armada destroyer is slightly cheaper, faster, and its turret has a faster fire rate and turn speed.
+The Cortex destroyer's main cannon hits harder and with higher AoE, but its slow turret makes it weak in close combat.
+In long range battles of attrition, the Cortex destroyer has the advantage, but Armada's better mobility and lower cost makes it more effective early on.

-If destroyers have vision they can destroy torpedo launchers from out of range, and they have a slight range advantage against floating HLTs and depth charge turrets.
+If destroyers have LoS, they can destroy torpedo launchers from out of range, and they have a slight range advantage against floating HLTs and depth charge turrets.
 However, these defenses have a lot of health, and the range advantage is small enough that the destroyer has to get into position and not maneuver, making it an easy target for a counterattack.
-Destroyers are also highly effective against land units, as they can outrange and easily kite all the non-artillery units, and are more cost effective than T1 artillery tanks.
+Destroyers are also highly effective against land units, as they can outrange and easily kite all non-artillery units, and are more cost-effective than T1 artillery tanks.

 Resurrection Submarines

-Resurrection subs can provide players a lot of value in a game, as most ships leave a whole wreck on death and resurrecting them gets back 100% of the units cost instead of the 50% that reclaiming does.
+Resurrection subs can provide players a lot of value in a game, as most ships leave a whole wreck on death.
 Being underwater makes them difficult to target, but units that can target them destroy them quickly.
-Resurrection subs are much slower than the land counterpart, so it will take a longer time to revive units.
+Resurrection subs are much slower than the land counterpart—keep them away from subs and destroyers!

 Defenses